Retreat (Buffy the Vampire Slayer)

-"Retreat" is the sixth story arc of the Buffy the Vampire Slayer Season Eight series of comic books, based upon the television series of the same name, and is written by television screenwriter Jane Espenson.
+"Retreat" is the sixth story arc of the Buffy the Vampire Slayer Season Eight series of comic books, based upon the television series of the same name, written by Buffy creator Joss Whedon and television screenwriter Jane Espenson.
 The story returns the action to the central plot of vampire Slayer Buffy Summers and her friends in the fight against the masked person Twilight, alongside his followers Amy Madison and Warren Mears.
 This story arc features the character of Oz, a werewolf who is Buffy's schoolfriend and Willow Rosenberg's ex-boyfriend, who last appeared canonically in the television series' fourth season.

 Plot

 Part I (Issue #26)

 The arc picks up following from the story of "Predators and Prey", with Slayers on the run in the new pro-vampire society.
 The issue begins with Willow transporting Buffy to their new base, using heavy amounts of magic; a glamour makes the base invisible, and makes Buffy and Willow appear like a fish and a seagull, while layers of magical force fields and protections surround the base.
 At the base, flushed out from their regular bases, are Slayers from around the world such as Satsu and Kennedy.
 Meanwhile, Faith and Giles are forced from their underground bunker in Berlin by demonic assault, and vow to make their way to Buffy and co.
 Similarly, Andrew and his Slayers are hiding out underground when they encounter Warren, who attempts to distract Andrew while Amy has summoned goatmen demons.
 They too, vow to escape to Buffy's base.

 At the headquarters, Buffy allows her friends entry and is tearfully reunited with Giles.
 The base soon comes under heavy attack from the local demon population, and the group is forced onto the roof to repel their advances.
 Magical barriers fall to the demons and their use of conventional modern warfare.
 There are heavy casualties as Slayers fall to demon attack.
 Slayers who are also witches become overwhelmed by the pressure of supporting the magical barrier, and at least one has her brain fried by the struggle.
 After interrogating a demon that Satsu has captured, Willow informs Buffy that their heavy use of magic revealed their location to Twilight.
 The entire Slayer army is forced to retreat via the submarine Satsu commandeered in "Swell".
 On board, Giles expresses his concerns to Buffy about Willow's extremely heavy use of magic; Buffy admits her concerns and relates her altercation with an evil Willow in the future ("Time of Your Life").
 Buffy realises that Willow going on a magic ban however would not be sufficient, as every Slayer is magical by nature, but remembers that she knows someone who learnt how to suppress magic.
 Buffy has Willow do one last spell, and the submarine appears in the hills of Tibet.
 Oz looks on, and simply says "Huh."